It does not get much easier snacking when it comes to popcorn.

 Other Salts to Choose From

-You can buy salt labeled as popcorn salt, I have never found out that I liked.
-Often those don’t say exactly what salt you are getting.
 What you could do buy a salt that comes in container with a grinder on top.
 Grind it yourself for a fine grind for popcorn.
 Beware some of these salt grinders are cheaply and may not work as well you would like.
 What be a better option is use a pepper mill or grinder and fill it with salt instead.
 These grinders normally come with a nob on top you can adjust the grind of what’s inside.

 You can also make your own popcorn salt using a food processor or coffee grinder – check out my post on How to Make Your Own Popcorn Salt.